-- The relentless demand for homeownership opportunities in the Boston Metro Area's highcost market has contributed to a gradual drop in Arlington's rental supply, with continued conversions of older two-family dwellings from rental housing to condominiums. - Arlington is attracting higher-income households as the Boston-Cambridge labor market is priced out of many suburbs inside and along Route 128, such as Lexington, Winchester, Belmont, and Brookline, and nearby cities such as Somerville. - Non-elderly householders living alone are more common in Arlington than many of the affluent towns around it or the cities and towns Arlington tracks as comparison communities.6 Throughout the Greater Boston area,7 one-person households tend to be dominated by people 65 and over, but that is not the case in Arlington. - Arlington has made small gains in racial or ethnic diversity, but it still has very little racial or ethnic diversity overall.
+- The relentless demand for homeownership opportunities in the Boston Metro Area's high-cost market has contributed to a gradual drop in Arlington's rental supply, with continued conversions of older two-family dwellings from rental housing to condominiums. - Arlington is attracting higher-income households as the Boston-Cambridge labor market is priced out of many suburbs inside and along Route 128, such as Lexington, Winchester, Belmont, and Brookline, and nearby cities such as Somerville. - Non-elderly householders living alone are more common in Arlington than many of the affluent towns around it or the cities and towns Arlington tracks as comparison communities.
+Throughout the Greater Boston area, one-person households tend to be dominated by people 65 and over, but that is not the case in Arlington. - Arlington has made small gains in racial or ethnic diversity, but it still has very little racial or ethnic diversity overall.
 Additionally, Arlington is beginning to lose class diversity.
 Black or African Americans make up a much smaller percentage of the total population in Arlington than in the Greater Boston as a whole.
 The Latino/x population is also small, and even though Arlington has seen growth among Asian households and families, the overall picture of Arlington is that of White, middle- and upper-income homeowners. - Arlington neighborhoods differ in terms of household, family, racial, and income characteristics.
 Often, these differences track the geography of old, relatively compact residential and mixed-use areas once characterized as "definitely declining" parts of the town.
 The basis for that designation was the perceived make-up of the resident population: immigrants and racial and ethnic minorities. - Arlington is redeveloping.
 Most new residential construction in Arlington occurs due to demolition and replacement with larger and usually more valuable single-family homes.
-In the R0 and R1 districts, which include over 60 percent of Arlington's total area, singlefamily homes are the only allowed "as of right" use.
+In the R0 and R1 districts, which include over 60 percent of Arlington's total area, single-family homes are the only allowed "as of right" use.
 As a result, the only realistic option for replacing "teardowns" is a new single-family home.
 Redevelopment of older homes brings higher asset value to the community, but not necessarily a net increase in housing units.
-To a lesser extent, new housing growth in Arlington also occurs in the form of multifamily infill development, both market-rate and affordable. - Ironically, it is often easier to tear down an older single-family home and rebuild a larger one in its place than to preserve and add onto an existing residence.
+To a lesser extent, new housing growth in Arlington also occurs in the form of multifamily infill development, both market-rate and affordable.

-7 In this Housing Plan, "Greater Boston" refers to the Boston Metropolitan Area, which generally includes the communities inside and along Interstate Route 495.
+5 In this Housing Plan, "Greater Boston" refers to the Boston Metropolitan Area, which generally includes the communities inside and along Interstate Route 495.

-6 Belmont, Brookline, Medford, Melrose, Milton, Natick, Needham, North Andover, Reading, Stoneham, Watertown, and Winchester.
+4 Belmont, Brookline, Medford, Melrose, Milton, Natick, Needham, North Andover, Reading, Stoneham, Watertown, and Winchester.
 Source: Town of Arlington Fiscal Year 2021 Town Manager's Annual Budget & Financial Plan.